ran-xin/ran-xin.github.io/index.md

 ---

 ## About Me
 I am an undergraduate student at the University of Cambridge, interested in the field of <strong>robotics engineering</strong>, with expertise in mechanical design, software implementation, and machine learning.
 I was the mechanical design leader for my high school's FIRST Robotics Team, where I led the development and implementation of diverse mechanical design projects and oversaw the development, testing, and validation of control algorithms.
 I was an undergraduate researcher at the University of Cambridge's <strong>Bio-Inspired Robotics Lab</strong> in 2023.
-Currently, I am an incoming <strong>Product Design Engineer@Apple</strong>.
+Currently, I am an  <strong>Product Design Engineer Intern@Apple</strong>.

 Beyond my aforementioned experiences, I am passionate about applying machine learning to enhance intelligent robotics systems, particularly by optimizing sensor feedback readings and bridging the gap between mechanics and electrical systems.